florianroesler/finanzen.net-fundamentals/README.md

 `ruby collect_urls.rb --regions us,de`

-## Download HTMLs for each stock from a regions
+## Download HTMLs for each stock from a region

 `ruby download.rb --regions us,de`

-## Transform HTML to CSV for a regions
+## Transform HTML to CSV for a region

 `ruby transform.rb --regions us,de`